shalabhsuman/variantCallingPipelineGermlineHC4/README.md

   + Has the capacity to remember  when a job is terminated without comletion or without a warning (for e.g. - random cluster failures)
   + Stict Bash Mode (Error Handling).
 Non-Zero Status means failure
   + Can detect incomplete results' files
+  + Added option to check for Zero-Size files

 ## Pipeline/HPC Failure Scenarios Test
   1. Job failure by itself. (java error, memory issue, core dump, etc.)